Politics and Law Programs

 The concentration in Political Science allows students to go beyond a minor in preparing themselves for a world shaped by political questions and decisions.

-Concentrators learn key facts, terms, and background information on critical political issues in at least two political science subfields from American government, comparative politics, and global politics.
+Concentrators learn key facts, terms, and background information on critical political issues in at least two political science subfields from American government, comparative politics, and international politics.

 Political Science Minor

 The minor in Political Science prepares students for a world shaped by political questions and decisions.
-Minors learn key facts, terms, and background information on critical political issues related to American politics, comparative politics, global politics.
+Minors learn key facts, terms, and background information on critical political issues related to- American politics, comparative politics, and international politics.

 International Legal Studies Concentration